pydio/pydio-doc-howto/oidc_wordpress.md

 - https://wordpress.org/plugins/miniorange-login-with-eve-online-google-facebook/
 - https://pydio.com/en/docs/cells/v2/cells-identity-provider

-### Create a OAUTH2 client for WordPress on Pydio Cells
+### Create an OAuth2 client for WordPress on Pydio Cells

 On the left-bar menu, go to **Authentication** > **OAUTH2/OIDC** (top left) > **+ OAUTH2 Client** to create a new client.